AutodriveNcat/Perception_LiDAR_Camera/README.md

 # Perception_LiDAR_Camera
+## LiDAR drivers installation
-## To install LiDAR drivers do the following:
+To install LiDAR drivers do the following:

 1- Make an empty foler and an emtpy src fodler inside of it.

-2- Inside the src folde, clone their repository using the following command:
+2- Inside the src folder, clone their repository using the following command:

 ``
 git clone https://github.com/ceptontech/cepton_sdk_redist.git